tonypilz/singleton/README.md

 }
 ```
-The difference between both is that the first one is specific for type `A` and will be called first.
-If it is not defined the second handler is called, which handles errors for all types.
-So changing the second one will change the invalid access behaviour for all types which do not have a type-specific handler.
+The first two handlers are effective only for `global::instance<A>()`.
+The difference between a typed handler and an untyped one is that the typed one knows its type `A` and can therefore return an alterantive instance of `A` to the caller.
+It will therefore be called prior to the others.
+If it is not defined the untyped handlers are called, first the local one and then the global one.
+So customizing the global handler will change the handling of invalid access for all types which do not have a local handlers defined.

-And since the second hanlder is used for all types it cannot provide an alternative instance to be used by the caller.

 ## Various Aspects
 In this paragraph some minor aspects to using this library will be discussed.